RSS Advisory Board

 4. Item License

-The license element, when present in an item, indicates the item's availability under a copyright license (optional).
+The license element, when present in an RSS item or Atom entry element, indicates that the item is available under a copyright license (optional).

-The element's value must be a URL that identifies the license.
+The element's value must be a URL that identifies the license, for example: